learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ### Show Tweet

 You'll need to create a controller action that displays the information for a single tweet.
-You'll want the controller action respond to a GET request to `/tweets/:id`.
+You'll want the controller action to respond to a GET request to `/tweets/:id`.

 ### Edit Tweet